-Many in the market, however, expect the ECB to loosen policy later this year as inflation is predicted to stay way below the central bank’s target of below but close to 2 percent, potentially threatening the euro zone recovery.
+Many in the market, however, expect the ECB to loosen policy later this year to support a nascent euro zone recovery and as inflation is predicted to stay way below the central bank’s target of below but close to 2 percent.

 Italian and Spanish bonds extended their outperformance of top-rated bonds which has pushed their yields to eight and 8-1/2-year lows respectively this week.

 Recent strains in emerging markets (EM) have also fed the bond rally, underpinned by signs of recovery in the euro zone and the ECB’s pledge to buy government bonds, albeit under strict conditions, if a euro zone country gets into trouble.

 “We continue to see scope for it (EM crisis) proving positive for peripherals as investors wanting to shift out of EM look for ‘relative’ safety while giving up as little yield as possible,” Rabobank strategist Richard McGuire said.